CliffordAnderson/XQuery4Humanists/01-introduction.md

 return $book
 ```

 Try using running this expression.
 Note that the book names are out of order.
-Can you put them into alphabetical order by adding another FLWOR clause?
+Can you put them into alphabetical order by adding another clause to the FLWOR?
 See this [gist](https://gist.github.com/CliffordAnderson/618702a8987629476f81506912a4e258) for the solution.
 Can you use another clause to filter out the nonfiction books?
 [Here's how](https://gist.github.com/CliffordAnderson/50d512f9d03c09f389c9ffe5345a8b73).

 XQuery 3.0 introduced two new clauses to FLWOR expressions.

 * `group by`
 * `count`

 The `group by` clause organizes sequences into related buckets.
-Can you add a `group by` to the example below to split list into fiction and nonfiction?
+Can you add a `group by` to the example below to split the list into fiction and nonfiction?

 ```xquery
 let $books :=